Shao-Kui/3DScenePlatform/README.md

 ```
 The .py file corrsponds to the **Piror Update** and the .js file contains the main logic of inference of MageAdd.
 The front-end dependencies are already included in the index.html.
 Please first install the back-end dependencies in the back-end (main_magic.py).

-Our paper is accept as an oral presentation in [ACM MM 2021][acmmm2021].
+Our paper is accepted as an oral presentation in [ACM MM 2021][acmmm2021].
 Please cite our paper if this repository helps!
 ```
 @inproceedings{shaokui2021mageadd,
   title={MageAdd: Real-Time Interaction Simulation for Scene Synthesis},